What could go wrong with the assessment?

 You can often sort out problems informally by talking to your social worker or their manager.
 If you don’t have a named social worker, contact the adult social services department at the council.

 You might want to ask for a review if you’re not happy with your assessment or if your care services aren’t meeting your needs – for example, if your care worker doesn’t have enough time to do everything they’re supposed to do.
 Usually, the council must carry out a review if your request is reasonable.
-During the coronavirus emergency, your council might trigger powers which mean they may not have to carry out regular or requested reviews as usual.
-Please see our changes to services page for more information about this.

 If your situation is urgent, tell the council.
 They may provide an emergency care package until your needs can be properly assessed.